-Although more data is required to determine the effect of spicy foods among people with ulcerative colitis, most people with UC report pain in the gastrointestinal tract or bloating, stomach cramps, and diarrhea after consuming these foods.
-Researchers found out that 41% of persons with IBD say that spicy foods trigger symptoms (5).
+Although more data is required to determine the effect of spicy foods among people with ulcerative colitis, most people with UC report pain in the gastrointestinal tract or bloating, stomach cramps, abdominal pain, and diarrhea after consuming these foods.
+In fact, researchers found out that 41% of persons with IBD say that spicy foods trigger symptoms (5).
 Although spicy food can trigger symptoms in those with IBD, there is no data showing that it is an inflammatory trigger.

 Want to Learn More?

 If you’d like to understand more about what to eat with IBD without triggering symptoms, I’ve got a free e-book on this topic!
 The e-book is a deeper dive into not just what to avoid, but also what to eat and the importance of eating a diverse diet.
 We also go over common questions you might have about fiber.
 Check it out here.